 Milgram also asserted that “the experimenters physical presence has a

-apocryphal stories about two soldiers from opposing camps who stumble
+stories about two soldiers from opposing camps who stumble upon each

-upon each other on the battlefield.
-They eye each other, and
+other on the battlefield.
+They eye each other, and possibly see their

-possibly see their own reflection; they are each mere men, scared and
+own reflection; they are each mere men, scared and human.
+They decide

-presence of a comrade changes the story completely.
-It is no
+‘enemy’ soldier.
+The presence of a comrade changes the story completely.

-longer possible to merely slip quietly away, and pretend nothing has
+It is no longer possible to merely slip quietly away, and pretend

-happened.
-There is now a perceived obligation to obey, to submit
+nothing has happened.
+There is now a perceived obligation to obey, to

 ‘Obedience to the Law’ is an enslavement to the moral dictates and tyranny of the collective, whether in the guise of an army, a nation-state, a religion, a square-dance, or any of the multitude of structures both great and small which attempt to collectivise and structure human activity in all its forms.
 Therefore the only true individual freedom must come as a consequence of conscious disobedience to the law: only then is individual morality and individual choice truly expressed.
 Anarchy rules, ok?